joberstein/portfolio-v3/README.md

 ### app - Frontend Development

 Once cloned into a local repository, from the project root:

-1. `cd app`
+> `yarn start`

-2. `yarn start` - This will start up a local instance of the application at localhost:8080
+This will start up a local instance of the application at localhost:8080

 Any source code modifications made will instantly be reflected in the browser upon save.
 You may need to stop and restart the application if any changes are made to the package dependencies to see those changes take effect.